VirtoCommerce/vc-module-customer-review/docs/index.md

 ![View Product Reviews in the Admin Porta](media/view-product-reviews.png)

-From the front end app, you can call an API and request current rating for multiple products and a specific store:
+From the front end app, you can call an API and request list of product review:

 ```json
 POST /api/customerReviews/reviewList